raspberrypilearning/pi-tag/en/step_7.md

 --- collapse ---
 ---
-title: How to set up your RGB LED
+title: Instructions if your RGB LED is not pre-wired
 ---
 If you bought your LED separately, you will need to do some soldering.
 Solder a 100 Ohm resistor to each of the short legs of the LED, then attach a female-female jumper lead to the other end of each resistor.
 Add one more female-female lead directly attached to the long leg of the LED.